devopshobbies/k8s-virtualization/README.md

 }
 ```

-Most probably you will need to make a persistent volume on your cluster also. in case you are making this cluster on a local machine without an automated `pv` provissioner you need to add the PV as follow.
+Most probably you will need to make a persistent volume on your cluster also. in case you are making this cluster on a local machine without an automated `pv` provisioner you need to add the PV as follows.

 ```hcl
 resource "kubernetes_persistent_volume" "minio_persistent_volume" {